 Information for California residents.
 Other than with your consent, Jumio does not sell or share your personal information.
 The terms “sell”, “share”, and “personal information” are defined by the California Consumer Privacy Act (the “CCPA”) and the California Privacy Rights Act (“CPRA”).

-If not set out otherwise in this Notice, Jumio will retain the personal information for (i) the period necessary to fulfill the purposes outlined in Section 3 (“How we use your personal information”), in particular as long as necessary to identify potentially fraudulent transactions and (ii) as long as required by law or (iii) as long as relevant potential legal claims are not yet time-barred.
+Except as otherwise provided in this Notice, Jumio will retain the personal information for (i) the period necessary to fulfill the purposes outlined in Section 3 (“How we use your personal information”), in particular as long as necessary to identify potentially fraudulent transactions and (ii) as long as required by law or (iii) as long as relevant potential legal claims are not yet time-barred.

 The personal information described in this Notice may be transferred to and processed in the United States for the purposes described in Section 3 (“How we use your personal information”).
 Some of the recipients described in Section 4 (“Whom we share personal information with”) are located in, or process personal information in, countries other than your country of residence.
 The data protection laws in these countries may be different from, or less stringent than, those in your country of residence.